todbot/blink1/docs/README.md

 Raw HID SetFeature & GetFeature reports
 ---------------------------------------
+If you like doing down-to-the-metal SetFeature and GetFeature USB HID reports, blink(1) speaks a simple 8-byte report for both.
+See the C API for details.

 C API
 -----
 For the C API, check out the [blink1-lib.h](../commandline/blink1-lib.h) and [blink1-lib.c](../commandline/blink1-lib.c) files.

 Java / Processing API